LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/models.md

 ### Deepgram Speech-to-Text

-Deepgram has an accurate (22% lower word error rate) API that is fast and many times cheaper than Vapi AI's services.
-On top of the cheap prices, Deepgram gives every new account $200 in credits, lastint up to 100,000 minutes of recording usage.
+On top of the cheap prices, Deepgram gives every new account $200 in credits, lasting up to 100,000 minutes of recording usage.
 Deepgram's voice-to-text is vastly faster than other services, being able to transcribe one hour of audio in twelve seconds.

 More details and official documentation can be found [here](https://developers.deepgram.com/docs/tts-models)